mizztgc/infinitas-for-linux/README.md

+Q: Why does this game run in a Wine virtual desktop?

+A: The reason was mostly due to gamescope being absolutely finicky, and terminating the compositor (and the Wine server) after you click "Play" on the launcher.

 Q: The game only shows a black screen.
 What gives?

-A: Check behind the window (Alt+Tab).
-There may be an error message not being drawn in front of the game window.
-This error message may indicate that the game could not find a suitable audio device and must exit.
-This happens if you have your audio mode set to exclusive WASAPI and not shared WASAPI.
+A: The game is probably showing an error message box, usually because it cannot find any audio devices due to the game being set to use WASAPI (exclusive).